EricSchles/open_data_science_conference_2015/Notes.md

 * [This scikit learn example](http://scikit-learn.org/0.11/auto_examples/document_classification_20newsgroups.html)
 * [This stack overflow answer](http://stackoverflow.com/questions/19484499/text-mining-with-svm-classifier)

+##Analyzing Leads and Collecting Information for Prosecution

+Most traffickers also have their own personal websites.
+Once we have enough personal information from scraping backpage, we can typically start to find these domains.

 ##Scraping other websites

 Ad sites like backpage all function more or less the same way - they post a ton of ads per day and there are a lot of pages, so you need specialized scrapers.
 Fortunately the ads are all very regular, so you only need to write those scrapers once.